About the service

 Sometimes you may have to wait longer to be seen by our service than we would like.
 Where possible, we may direct you to resources and interventions which you can try at home before your appointment.
 In some cases, this advice can help to maintain your wellbeing, reduce symptoms or provide ideas on things you can safely try yourself to overcome your problems.

-Currently you can expect to wait no longer than 14 weeks for an initial appointment [updated 30.10.2024].
+You can expect to wait no longer than 4-8 weeks for a group information session (updated July 2025).

 If your child is unwell…